 Per Alameda County Public Health Department’s most recent Shelter in Place Order (20-14c, Appendix A), customers are now permitted to bring their own bags, mugs, or other reusable items from home if they do not require handling by employees.
 People can place them in carts and/or baskets, but they will need to bag their own groceries.
 Berkeley's Public Health Division has it's own Health Officer Order (Appendix B, pg.
 10 ) that has the same language as Alameda County’s Order.

 Stores and eating establishments have been under enormous pressure to address the ever-changing requirements to protect employee and public health; resuming the practice of accepting customers’ reusable bags may not occur immediately at all businesses.

 Please review the following FAQ for more information regarding reusable bags:

 1. Why are some stores allowing customers to use their reusable bags but others do not?

 Stores are adapting to many changes in local and state regulations to protect employee and public health.
-On June 18, 2020 the Alameda County Health Officer Order (Appendix A, p.
-6) was revised to allow customers to bring in their reusable bags if they do not require handling by employees.
+The Alameda County Health Officer Order (Appendix A, p.
+9) was revised to allow customers to bring in their reusable bags if they do not require handling by employees.
 Some stores may need more time to make changes in their policies and procedures, and some stores may not be aware of the change yet.
 Let stores know you would like to bring your own bag now that it’s allowed.
 Please be patient during this complicated time.

 2. Can stores still charge me for a bag even though they won’t allow me to bring my own?